ABOUT 17th ANNUAL BOSNIAN-HERZEGOVINIAN FILM FESTIVAL - 2020

 The 2020 BHFF jurors were Bojan Hadžihalilović, Aleksandar Hemon and Aleksandra Odić.

-Films honored by the festival in 2020 included Best Feature Narrative Ena Sandijarević's Take me somewhere nice, starring Alban Ukaj, who won the award for Best Acting Performance for his role in Full Moon; Nejra Latić Halusić's The infidel, which won Best Documentary and Audience award for the best picture; Sabina Varjača’s The variablesa, which won Best Short Narrative Film, and Guillaume de Fontanay's Sympathy for the devil, which won the Jury Special Mention.
+Films honored by the festival in 2020 included Best Feature Narrative Ena Sandijarević's Take me somewhere nice, Best Acting Performance for Alban Ukaj for his role in Full Moon; Nejra Latić Halusić's The infidel, which won Best Documentary and Audience award for the best picture; Sabina Varjača’s The Variables, which won Best Short Narrative Film, and Guillaume de Fontanay's Sympathy for the devil, which won the Jury Special Mention.

 BHFF 2020 PROGRAM

 2019 | Ines Tanović | 106 min

 Arman, age 18, was adopted as a baby by a couple who were unable to have children of their own.
 However, not long after, his adoptive mother gave birth to a son.
 Arman battles the demons of his past while trying to protect his younger brother Dado, 14, from the challenges of life in present-day Sarajevo, including drugs, weapons, and the siren call of wars in the Middle East.

 LET THERE BE COLOUR

 In September of 2019, Bosnia's first-ever LGBTQ pride march took place in Sarajevo.
 The event was considered a high-risk affair due to the threats by the conservative and religious right-wing groups.
 This film captures this historic event and the atmosphere leading up to it.